wandb/docs/docs/guides/app/features/panels/intro.md

 Sections help you keep your workspace organized so you can focus on your most important data, experiments, and visualizations.
 You can create new sections, and you can [move a panel](#move-a-panel) from one section to another.

 By default, an automated workspace adds panels to sections according to their type, and shows panels in **Chart** and **System** sections by default.
 When you add a panel to an automated workspace, you must choose its section.

 In an automatic workspace, you must choose a section when adding a new panel.
-After a panel is created, you can [move it](#move-a-panel) to a different section, but not to the top level of the workspace.
+You can [move a panel](#move-a-panel) to a different section, but not to the top level of the workspace.

 By default, a manual workspace has no sections.
 You can optionally create panels in sections or at the top level of the workspace.